Gay Project

 Tell stories through your lens!

-creative journey will teach you the skills to shoot powerful portraits while collaborating on a special project: capturing the faces behind the history of Gay Project for a stunning community mural.
+Step behind the camera and into Cork’s rich LGBTI+ history with Queer Lens: Capturing Our Community – a 6 week photography programme for anyone interested in storytelling through images.
+Whether you’re a total beginner or have some photography experience, this creative journey will teach you the skills to shoot powerful portraits while collaborating on a special project: capturing the faces behind the history of Gay Project for a stunning community mural.
 Learn from professional photographer Ryan O’Sullivan, meet new people, build your portfolio, and be part of a growing queer creative community.

 When: Saturdays, 6th Sept – 11th Oct | 1pm–4pm

-Free Course
+Course Finished

 Creative Calm: Stress Management Through Art with Rainbow DiverseAbilities

-Relax, create and reconnect with yourself through art
+Relax, create, and reconnect with yourself through art.

-Living at the intersection of LGBTI+ identity and disability or neurodivergence can bring unique stressors, from navigation ableism to managing over simulation in everyday life.
-Creative Calm offers a gentle, affirming space where participants can explore stress management through tactile, soothing art practices like working with clay, drawing and painting.
-Over 4x 2 hour sessions, you will be guided by a facilitator who understand the importance of sensory-friendly environments, emotional expression and alternative communication styles.
-No prior art experience is needed.
-This course is about the process, not the product.
+Living at the intersection of LGBTI+ identity and disability or neurodivergence can bring unique stressors, from navigating ableism to managing overstimulation in everyday life.
+Creative Calm offers a gentle, affirming space where participants can explore stress management through tactile, soothing art practices like working with clay, drawing, and painting.

-Tutor: Jennifer Fitzgerald
+Tutor: Jennifer Fitzgerald (Early Earth)

 The Green Room: LGBTI+ Drama Programme

-Step into the spotlight, speak your truth and celebrate your story.
+Step into the spotlight, speak your truth, and celebrate your story.

-No previous drama experience needed, this is a 9-week drama programme for LGBTI+ people who want to explore self-expression, build confidence and connect through creativity.
-Whether you have always dreamed of being on stage or you have never acted, this course offers a fun, supportive space to learn drama skills, try out performance techniques and share your unique voice.
-This course is about celebration, not perfection.
-Drama can be a powerful tool for healing, advocacy and joy especially for LGBTI+ people whose stories have too often gone unheard.
+No previous drama experience needed, this is a 9-week drama programme for LGBTI+ people who want to explore self-expression, build confidence, and connect through creativity.
+Whether you’ve always dreamed of being on stage or you’ve never acted before, this course offers a fun, supportive space to learn drama skills, try out performance techniques, and share your unique voice.

 Where: Ballyphehane Community Centre